 Concept Statement

-Last updated: March 2, 2026
+Last updated: March 29, 2026

 Concept Statement

 This project draws on my background as a theatrical lighting designer.
 For years, I have used space, light, and atmosphere to transmit feeling to an audience.
 Theater is ephemeral: the light disappears when the show ends.
 3DGS and VR offer a way to preserve and share spatial experience beyond the live moment.
-This is not a study of the technology.
+This is not a study of technology.
 It is the continuation of the same practice: designing how someone moves through a space, what they encounter, and what they feel.

 Keywords

-experience, memory, space, archive, interaction, preservation
+experience, memory, space, archive, lighting design, narration, preservation, sharing

 Thesis Statement